 In the myriad of information that is being churned out on homeschooling, I thought I’d keep this super simple and send over that virtual hug and with loads of encouragement!

-My Top 5 Tips for New Homeschoolers
+My Top 5 Homeschool Tips for Getting Started

 - Relax!
 Don’t worry and stress.
 Since more is caught than taught children will pick up on those negative emotions and will either adopt them or react to them.
 Focus on the good and the positive!